Homology of the moduli spaces and mapping class groups of framed, r-Spin and Pin surfaces: The moduli spaces of surfaces

-Hence we only need to study the action of Dehn twists on the set of $\Pin^\pm$-structures.
-We will require the following formul{\ae}, where $a$ is a simple closed curve, $\tau_a$ is the Dehn twist around $a$, and $x$ is a simple arc or simple closed curve: for $\Pin^+$-structures
+We will require the following formulae for the action of Dehn twists on the set of $\Pin^\pm$-structures.
+Let $a$ be a simple closed curve, $\tau_a$ the Dehn twist around $a$, and let $x$ is a simple arc or simple closed curve.
+For $\Pin^+$-structures

 and for $\Pin^-$-structures

 Both equations come from the standard action of Dehn twists on homology, $\tau_a(x) = x + \langle a, x \rangle\cdot a$, and Lemma \ref{lem:QuadProperty}.